"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 And, like I said…

-…DRUG HOTEL is a movie we’ll shoot in places no sane person
+…DRUG HOTEL is a movie we’ll shoot in places no sane person sets their foot at night!
+(If we can pull it off and get out of there alive!)

 And let me tell you something: I hung around some really seedy places… in order to give those characters grit and bite and TRUTH.